ginobilinie/BPNet/README.md

-# BPNet for Semantic Segmentation
+# Bidirectional Pyramid Networks for Semantic Segmentation

 # More details will be provided soon